helchr/perfMemPlus/README.md

 Installation
 =====
-Run buildAll.sh
+Required dependencies on Ubuntu can be installed with install-dependencies-viewer.sh and install-dependencies-profiler.sh.

-This script is designed for Ubuntu 18.04 and may require changes on other systems
+Those script are designed for Ubuntu 18.04 and may require changes on other systems.

-Or build components located in the sub directories individually:

-* allocationTracker

-* prepareDatabase

-* Perf with python scripting support

-* viewer

-Check the subdirectories for detailed instructions.

-The profiling part and the viewer can run on different systems so build the components for the appropriate environment.
+To build the tool run make in the root directory of this project.
+By default both the profier and viewer are built.
+Use "make profiler" to build only the profiler.
+Use "make viewer" to build only the viewer.

 Usage